danesherbs/HopfieldNetwork/README.md

     python hopfield.py 1 -1 -1 1 1 -1

-##### Watch the network update itself and find itself attracted to the given pattern.
+##### The network will update itself and find itself attracted to the given pattern.

 Note that Hopfield networks are *sign blind* i.e. if [1, -1, 1] is an attracting fixed point, [-1, 1, 1] is too.